Author: A.N. Nash

 Limits of the Technique

 The pikal system is highly specialized.
-While it dominates in close-quarters and clinches, it inherently lacks the reach of a sabre grip.
-It is a tool of commitment.
-Blade length in these tools is generally kept compact—between 2 and 4 inches—to ensure it remains easy to carry, concealable and maneuverable in tight spaces.
-Understanding these limitations is as vital as mastering the technique itself.
+While it dominates in close-quarters confrontations and clinches, it inherently lacks the reach of a sabre grip.
+It is a tool of commitment, optimized for the ranges where most real-world edged weapon encounters actually occur — not the dueling distances where most knife training takes place.
+Blade length is generally kept compact, between 50 and 100 mm, to ensure the tool remains concealable, maneuverable, and fast to deploy.
+Understanding these limits is as important as understanding the advantages.
+A specialist who does not know where his tool ends is not a specialist.

 • THE KIRIDASHI: A BLADE OF PRECISION AND SIMPLICITY